 Many states use federal and state funding to further reduce the exam fee for these students.
 The fee reductions available in each state can be found at collegeboard.org/apexamfeeassistance in the spring.

-For the 2015 AP Exams, the College Board has different eligibility criteria for AP Exam fee reductions, depending on whether a school or district participates in the Community Eligibility Provision.
-The Community Eligibility Provision (CEP) is a program for schools and districts with high percentages of low-income children to provide free breakfast and lunch to all students.
+The College Board has different eligibility criteria for AP Exam fee reductions, depending on whether a school or district participates in the Community Eligibility Provision (CEP).
+The Community Eligibility Provision is a program for schools and districts with high percentages of low-income children to provide free breakfast and lunch to all students.

-With CEP, schools are able to provide free breakfast and lunch to all students through a formula based on the number of “identified students” — those directly certified without application for free school meals because they are in foster care or Head Start, are homeless, migrant, or living in households that receive SNAP/Food Stamps, TANF cash assistance, or the Food Distribution on Indian Reservation benefits.
-The program has been piloted in several states since 2010.
-Beginning in the 2014–2015 school year, all schools and districts nationwide that have 40 percent or more “identified students” are eligible to participate in this option.
+Through CEP, schools and districts are able to provide free breakfast and lunch to all students through a formula based on the number of “identified students” — those certified without application for free school meals because they are in foster care or Head Start or are homeless, migrant, or living in households that receive SNAP/Food Stamps, TANF cash assistance, or the Food Distribution on Indian Reservations benefits.
+All schools and districts nationwide that have 40 percent or more “identified students” are eligible to participate in this option.